stephentyers1975/stephentyers1975/README.md

 ## About Me

-I'm an Azure Administrator and Cloud Engineer with a passion for automating infrastructure and streamlining workflows through DevOps practices.
+I'm an Azure/M365 Cloud Engineer with a passion for automating infrastructure and streamlining workflows through DevOps practices.
 I specialize in deploying, managing, and optimizing Azure cloud environments, with a strong focus on Infrastructure as Code (IaC) and containerization.
 I have an extensive background in onpremises server, network, virtualisation and storage technologies and have transitioned over to a cloud first approach.
 My exerience has been gained in the private, public and government sectors.

 My expertise includes: